• facebook

 Shirt

-At least one sky-blue long sleeved school shirt with a top button for Years 7 - 10.
+School-approved blue long sleeved or short sleeved shirt with logo, with a top button for Years 7 - 10.
 Year 11 and 12 students wear the same style in white.
-Shirts must be tucked in.
-(No undershirt, singlet, or spaghetti strap tops to be visible.)
+School-approved short sleeved shirts with logo are optional.
+All shirts must be tucked in.
+(No undershirt or singlet to be visible.)

 Tie